sharhar/Leopard-EM/docs/programs/match_template.md

 Below, we briefly discuss the parameter choices for the whitening and band-pass filters, the two most commonly used 2DTM filters.
 There are two additional pre-processing filters, phase-randomization & arbitrary curve, whose configuration is discussed [here](../examples/basic_configuration.ipynb).
 In most cases, the default values should suffice, but nevertheless the knobs to tweak how calculations are performed are included for completeness' sake.

+#### Whitening filter

 The whitening filter, with parameters defined under `preprocessing_filters.whitening_filter`, flattens the 1D power spectrum of the image so each frequency component contributes equally to the cross-corelation; the same filter is applied to template projections.
 The whitening filter is enabled by default and necessary to compensate for the the strong low-frequency components of *in situ* cryo-EM images,[^1] but the filter can be disabled by changing `enabled: true` to `enabled: false`.
-Changing the `do_power_spectrum` to `false` will calculate the whitening filter based on the amplitude spectrum instead of the power spectrum.
+Changing the `do_power_spectrum` to `false` will calculate the whitening filter based on the amplitude spectrum instead of the power spectrum, but we don't observe a major difference when swapping this parameter.

-The `whitening_filter.max_freq` field defines the maximum frequency considered (in terms of Nyquist) when calculating the whitening filter; the default of `0.5` should perform well in most cases.
+The `whitening_filter.max_freq` field defines the maximum spatial frequency considered (in terms of Nyquist) when calculating the whitening filter; the default of `0.5` should perform well in most cases.
 Similarly, keeping the default `num_freq_bins: null` will choose the number of frequency bins automatically based on input image shape.
 Values between 500-2,000 are generally good for typical cryo-EM images with ~4,000 pixels along each dimension.

+#### Bandpass filter

 Bandpass filtering is disabled by default but can be turned on by changing `enabled: false` to `enabled: true`.
 Note that the `high_freq_cutoff` and `low_freq_cutoff` fields are both defined in terms of the Nyquist frequency with values of `null` corresponding to no cutoff.
 For example, `high_freq_cutoff: 0.5` and `low_freq_cutoff: null` would correspond to a low-pass filter to the Nyquist frequency of the image.
-Filtering to a specific resolution in terms of Angstroms means doing some basic math to populate these fields.
+Filtering to a specific resolution in terms of Angstroms means doing some math before populating the fields.

 ```yaml
 preprocessing_filters: